Liar (TV series): Broadcast

 The series premiered on ITV on 11 September 2017 at 9pm, in exactly the same slot that the Two Brothers Pictures series Rellik premiered on BBC One.
-It premiered on SundanceTV on 27 September 2017.
+It premiered on SundanceTV on 27 September 2017 and is available for streaming on Sundance Now and YouTube.
 The series was acquired in Australia by the Seven Network and in New Zealand by TVNZ.
+It was also acquired in the Philippines by ABS-CBN and premiered on Kapamilya Channel and other television channels and platforms on 10 March 2025 with a Tagalog-dubbed version.